About the Book

 Before the ink on the annulment is even dry, Alienor realises she is in an extremely vulnerable position as she has become the target for those who wish to trap her into marriage.
-However, Alienor has already received a proposal from Henry, Duke of Normandy, a young man nine years her junior who has a claim on the throne of England.
-Once more, Alienor must put Aquitaine first to forge an alliance with a powerful ally with whom she will found a dynasty.

 The Summer Queen is the first Elizabeth Chadwick novel I’ve read and I was impressed enough to want to read her other works.
 I haven’t read any other fictional accounts of Eleanor of Aquitaine’s life so was in the fortunate position of not having to compare other books to Chadwick’s version of events.
 Chadwick does a great job of bringing her characters to life and I liked how she portrays them with honesty, making them sympathetic even when they are at their worst.
 It would’ve been easy to make Louis a villain but he is portrayed as a man torn between his duty as a king and his duty to his God.
 Louis is a weak and ineffectual king who relies too much on the poor advice of others and it is rather unfortunate he did not listen more to his wife.